gaurnett/gaurnett.github.io/_posts/2019-09-18-project-proposal.md

 ### Similar Works:

 Apps such as MapMyHike and Alltrails are examples of current apps that have hiking features.
-These apps provide great features that that I plan to replicate and improve upon in terms of design and acuuracy as well as adding new features that these apps do not provide.
+These apps provide great features that I plan to replicate and improve upon in terms of design and accuracy as well as adding new features that these apps do not provide.

 ### References: